The Benefits of Camping

 There are fewer people than ever going on camping holidays in the UK.
-Video games, the internet and easier/cheaper air travel have drastically reduced the number of people opting for camping holidays in this country.
+Video games, the internet, and easier/cheaper air travel have drastically reduced the number of people opting for camping holidays in this country.
 Combine this with the fact that we are all a little less trusting of our fellow man and less willing to expose our kids to the potential dangers of the outdoors and other people, and you have an industry that has all but died out.
-And that is a great shame because if done properly this can be a great way to get your kids out and about, showing them more of the world they were born into and making them fitter, healthier and more aware as a result.
+And that is a great shame because if done correctly this can be a great way to get your kids out and about, showing them more of the world they were born into and making them fitter, healthier, and more aware as a result.

 Kids are spending too much time indoors, but they are not the only ones.
 We are all guilty of it, which means we are all exposed to the dangers of it.
-The air in your home could be as dangerous as heavily polluted city air, so you need time outdoors, time to breathe something other than that constantly circulated air.
+The air in your home could be as dangerous as heavily polluted city air, so you need time outdoors, time to breathe something other than that circulated air continuously.

 In the great outdoors you are breathing fresh, clean air.
-It is air that has not been recirculated countless times and is not filled with dust and bacteria.
+It is the air that has not been recirculated countless times and is not filled with dust and bacteria.
 And because campsites are located away from big cities and the polluted air that surrounds them, it is some of the cleanest oxygen you can breathe.

 We could all do with exercising a little more.
 No matter how basic the exercise is, it can do wonders for your health.
 If you are out and about, then you are walking, you are chopping wood, climbing mountains, making fires—you are exercising to do the basic things you need to do when camping.

 And this is the sort of exercise that creeps up on you.
 It provides the same benefits as a few hours in the gym, but it does not feel like exercise, and you can have fun while doing it.